 Looking for something more hands-on?
 Many nursing students also choose global health and service-focused experiences, including immersion opportunities in the Dominican Republic.
 Wherever you go, you’ll gain a broader perspective on healthcare, build confidence and return with experiences that shape how you care for others.

-Creighton offers two types of summer and break programs abroad: Faculty-Led Programs Abroad (FLPAs) and summer programs through Creighton-In and ISEP.
+Creighton offers a variety of summer and break study abroad opportunities, including Faculty-Led Programs Abroad (FLPAs), programs through our partner universities, ISEP and more.

 BLUEJAYS STUDY ABROAD EACH YEAR